 St Hilda's Gardens

 St Hilda’s riverside grounds have a hallowed history stretching back to the Middle Ages.
 Edmund Rich, the first Oxford Don to be made a saint, used to wander through Cowley fields.
 Today, our gardens are still a haven away from the bustle of the city centre.
 The wildlife-rich grounds are full of year-round seasonal colour.
+You can learn more about St Hilda's Gardens, past and present development with this film with our Garden Designer, Walter Sawyer.

 Our Suffragette Border in Hall Garden was created to mark the 100th anniversary of the first women winning the right to vote.
 Our new border adds colour and scent to a relaxed and quiet outdoor space for College members and guests.
 In the summer months, it is full of suffragette colours with purple and white plants, including asters, erigeron (the darkest of all dunkelstealles), penstemon (sour grapes), anenomes, and clematises.
 Some evergreen plants will give year-round colour.